angular/angular/adev/src/content/reference/migrations/overview.md

 # Migrations

-Migrate an existing Angular project
+Migrations is a process of moving an Angular application from one version to another.

 <docs-card-container>
   <docs-card title="Standalone" link="Migrate now" href="reference/migrations/standalone">